Applying for Church of England Ordination Training

 If you are ready to apply for a place at a theological college, you will have already completed a significant process of discernment in your diocese or denominational body responsible for vocations.
 You may even have received a formal recommendation for training from a Bishop’s Advisory Panel (BAP) or a similar denominational body.

 The choice of a theological college is an important one; in the case of Anglicans, the college programme provides the first stage of formation for ordained ministry, the second being your post-ordination, curacy training.
 If you have already visited St. Augustine’s but still have questions, please contact us by phone or email.
 We want to help you make an informed decision, alert to the leading of God.
-If you haven’t yet visited us, let us know and, if an Open Event is not convenient, we’ll organise another time for you.
+If you haven’t yet visited us, let us know and, and we’ll organise a time to visit us (COVID permitting).

 If you wish to join us as an Ordained Ministry student, please complete this application form.